philippgille/hello-netcoreapp/README.md

 - For building an FDD and SCD you need to have *either* the .NET Core SDK *or* Docker installed
 - For building the Docker image you need to have Docker installed
 - For building the Chocolatey package you need to use Windows and have Chocolatey installed
-- For building the AppImage you need to use Linux and have `fuse` installed
+- For building the AppImage you need to *either* use Linux *or* have Docker installed

 #### FDD + SCD + Chocolatey package + AppImage